stevana/deterministic-scheduler/README-unprocessed.md

    Implementing a new language and rewriting all your code in that language is also a lot of work as well though.
-Perhaps existing languages can be incrementally changed to expose scheduler hoos or allow user defined schedulers?
+Perhaps existing languages can be incrementally changed to expose scheduler hooks or allow user defined schedulers?
 Either way, it seems to me that this should be solved at the language-level, rather than OS-level, but maybe that's partly because I don't understand the OS-level solutions well enough.
 I'd be curious to hear